ddydeveloper/algorithms_csharp/README.md

-# Basic algorithms
+# Data structured and algorithms

 The number of basic algorithms implementations written with C#.